EWI Planning Permission and Permitted Development Rights — UK Guide 2026

 • Thermal Element Upgrade: Part L of the Building Regulations (Approved Document L, Volume 1) requires that when a thermal element is renovated or replaced, the thermal performance must be upgraded to a reasonable standard.
 For external walls, this means achieving a U-value that meets or exceeds the threshold set out in Table C1 of Approved Document L, subject to a cost-effectiveness test.
 Installing EWI inherently achieves this because the purpose of the work is to improve insulation.

 • Completion Certificate: On satisfactory completion, Building Control issues a completion certificate confirming that the work complies with the relevant requirements.
 This certificate is important evidence for future property transactions, mortgage applications, and any warranty claims.
-Omitting this step can create complications during house sales, as solicitors routinely request evidence of Building Regulations compliance for any work that required approval.
+Omitting this step creates complications during house sales, as solicitors routinely request evidence of Building Regulations compliance for any work that required approval.

 The thickness calculation for Part L compliance guide explains how to determine the insulation thickness needed to satisfy Building Regulations for different wall types and insulation materials — a calculation that underpins both the Building Control submission and the material order.

-Lawful Development Certificates — Formal Confirmation
+Lawful Development Certificates — Formal Confirmation Where Useful

 Where a project falls within permitted development rights, property owners who want formal written confirmation from the local planning authority can apply for a Lawful Development Certificate (LDC).
 The LDC is not a planning permission — it is a legal confirmation that the proposed works are lawful and do not require a planning application.
 Applying for an LDC is optional, but it provides valuable certainty for the property owner, particularly for projects on properties near conservation area boundaries or in areas where Article 4 directions may apply.
+The determination period is eight weeks, and the certificate provides a durable record that future buyers, mortgage lenders, and surveyors can rely on.

 Practical Steps Before Starting Your EWI Project